carpentries/docs.carpentries.org/source/resources/workshops/resources_for_online_workshops.md

     - Planning/registering your online workshop - Led by Deputy Director of Workshops and Meetings, Sher!
 Hurt: [Link to Recording](https://youtu.be/Ml1AGYD0x1o?t=5).
     - How to fill out the workshop template to set up your website correctly for online workshops - Led by Lesson Infrastructure Technology Developer, Zhian Kamvar, PhD: [Link to Recording](https://youtu.be/Ml1AGYD0x1o?t=929).
     - How to use Zoom for online workshops - Led by Quality Assurance Manager, Maneesha Sane: [Link to Recording](https://youtu.be/Ml1AGYD0x1o?t=1461).
-- [Discussions on Discourse](https://forum.carpentries.org/) by The Carpentries Instructor Trainer community.
 - CarpentryCon @ Home sessions
   - on 15 July by Angelique van Rensburg and Serah Rono - [Carpentries Instructors' Experiences from Teaching Online - Session One](https://youtu.be/vNIyz__WiM8)
   - on 23 July by Kelly Barnes and Sher!
 Hurt - [Carpentries Instructors' Experiences from Teaching Online - Session Two](https://youtu.be/STA9DQF5J3E)